- Responsibilities & Management

 All Chargebacks911 Employees who handle Personal Data from Europe are required to comply with the Principles stated in this Policy.

-This Policy applies to the processing of Customer Personal Data that Chargebacks911 receives in the United States concerning Customers who reside in Europe.
-Chargebacks911 provides products and services to businesses and consumers.
+This Policy applies to the processing of Customer Personal Data and/or HR data that Chargebacks911 receives in the United States concerning either Customers and/or Chargeback911 EU human resource data.
+This Policy applies to all of our US legal entities, subsidiaries and/or affiliates (listed below under Other Covered Entities).

 Chargebacks911 will maintain, monitor, test, and upgrade information security policies, practices, and systems to assist in protecting the Personal Data that it collects.
 Chargebacks911 personnel will receive training, as applicable, to effectively implement this Policy.
 Please refer to Section 6 for a discussion of the steps that Chargebacks911 has undertaken to protect Personal Data.